brianhigh/OpsReportCardBook/OpsReportCard.md

 ### 25. Are your backups automated?

-s question assumes you are doing backups.
+This question assumes you are doing backups.
 You are doing backups, right?

 You need backups for 4 reasons: